-Under double randomization (of treated labor markets and of treated individuals within labor markets), the selection term in equation 1 is zero and AE_T^{NT} can be identified by comparing
+Under double randomization (of treated labor markets and of treated individuals within labor markets), the selection term in equation 1 is zero and AE_T^{NT} can be identified

-10We also have some crude vacancy data available for the period 1990-1994 that we use to compute initial labor market tightness in appendix table 9.
+8We also have some crude vacancy data available for the period 1990-1994 that we use to compute initial labor market tightness in appendix table 9.
 Unfortunately, we were not able to find or construct consistent data throughout the period enabling us to analyze vacancy responses to the REBP.

-11This includes the firm identifier of the firm posting the vacancy, the date (in month) at which the vacancy is opened and the date at which it is closed, the reason for closing the vacancy, the identifier of the public employment service where the vacancy is posted, the industry and job classifications of the job, details on the duration and type of the contract, the age requirement if any, the education requirement if any, the gender requirement if any, and the posted wage or range of wage if any.
+9This includes the firm identifier of the firm posting the vacancy, the date (in month) at which the vacancy is opened and the date at which it is closed, the reason for closing the vacancy, the identifier of the public employment service where the vacancy is posted, the industry and job classifications of the job, details on the duration and type of the contract, the age requirement if any, the education requirement if any, the gender requirement if any, and the posted wage or range of wage if any.

-observed outcomes for the non-treated in labor market M = 1 to observed outcomes for workers in labor market M = 0.
+by comparing observed outcomes for the non-treated in labor market M = 1 to observed outcomes for workers in labor market M = 0.

 In our case, REBP treatment was not allocated at random, neither across nor within labor markets.
 Our empirical strategy identifies AE_T^{NT} adopting a difference-in-difference design.
-This design is valid if unobserved differences between non-treated workers in markets M = 0and M = 1 remain fixed over time.
+This design is valid if unobserved differences between non-treated workers in markets M = 0 and M = 1 remain fixed over time.
 We discuss below whether this assumption is plausible and probe it in the context of robustness analyses.

-In our context, treated workers (T = 1) are all workers who are eligible for REBP, based on the three eligibility criteria, namely age, experience and geography.
-To implement our diff-in-diff strategy, (i) we need to properly define treated labor markets M = 1 and (ii), we also need to properly define control labor markets M = 0.
+In our context, treated workers (T = 1) are workers who are eligible for REBP, based on the three eligibility criteria: age, experience and geography.
+To implement our diffin-diff strategy, (i) we need to properly define treated labor markets M = 1 and (ii), we also need to properly define control labor markets M = 0.

-Defining treated labor markets There are three dimensions of eligibility to REBP, which means that we can use groups of non-eligible workers based on three characteristics: age, experience and geography.
-Geography is the most straightforward characteristic to define treated labor markets.
-In the next subsection, we show that in Austria during our period of analysis the level of geographical integration of labor markets is very limited.
-Therefore, to define treated labor markets, we focus on non-eligible workers within REBP counties, which means non-eligible workers who both live and had previous employment in REBP counties.
-Nevertheless, to properly define treated labor markets, we want to focus on non-eligible workers within REBP counties who compete for the same job vacancies as treated workers.
-If treated and non-treated workers are competing for similar vacancies, the effect of the REBP on non-treated workers are competing for different vacancies, there are in practice two search markets for labor, and the effect of the program on non-treated workers identify market externalities due to substitution effects.
+Defining treated labor markets Our analysis focuses on non-eligible workers within REBP counties, i.e. on workers who both live and had previous employment in REBP counties.
+However, to properly define treated labor markets, we want to focus on noneligible workers within REBP counties who actually compete for the same job vacancies as treated workers.
+If treated and non-treated workers are competing for similar vacancies, the effect of the REBP on non-treated workers can identify equilibrium variations in labor market tightness in the labor market.
+If treated and non-treated workers are competing for different vacancies, there are in practice two search markets for labor, and the effect of the program on non-treated workers identify market externalities due to substitution effects.

-To determine which groups of workers within REBP counties are competing for the same vacancies as REBP eligible workers, we propose a method based on detailed micro data on job vacancies.
-The vacancy data records for each vacancy detailed information about the characteristics of the vacancy and the personal identifier of the person who filled the vacancy.
-Our strategy consists in using all the information that we have on each vacancy, and estimate how well the characteristics of each vacancy predicts the REBP eligibility status of the worker who fills the vacancy.
-All the details about our data and strategy are given in appendix B.
+To determine which groups of workers within REBP counties are competing for the same vacancies as REBP eligible workers, we propose a method based on micro data on job vacancies.
+The vacancy data contain, for each individual vacancy, detailed information about the characteristics of the vacancy and the personal identifier of the person who filled the vacancy.
+Our strategy uses all the information on each vacancy, and estimates how well the characteristics of each vacancy predict the REBP eligibility status of the worker who fills the vacancy.
+(Data and empirical strategy are discussed in detail in appendix B.)